katemyoung/CV/README.md

 **Company Name** (start-date to end-date)
 _Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+- Any experience, including roles and responsibilities and results achieved in bullet point format.

 **Company Name** (start-date to end-date)
 _Your job title_

-- Any experience relevent to software development
+- Any experience relevant to software development

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.

 -STAR